MartinTCode/pulse-edudata-integrator/README.md

 - **Logging and Testing (SLF4J, Logback, JUnit, Rest-Assured)** support debugging and verifying correct REST communication.

 In short, these dependencies implement a realistic **Service-Oriented Architecture (SOA)** stack that covers the complete flow described in the assignment—from GUI input to REST integration and database persistence.

+---

+## Technical Terms Explained

+This section clarifies the main technical keywords used in the project description and dependency overview.

+- **Enterprise Architecture (EA)**
+  A structured way to describe how business processes, information, applications, and technology work together across an organization.

+- **Service-Oriented Architecture (SOA)**
+  A design approach where functionality is divided into independent, reusable services that communicate through defined interfaces, such as REST APIs.

+- **REST (Representational State Transfer)**
+  A standard architecture for web services using HTTP methods (GET, POST, PUT, DELETE) and JSON data for system-to-system communication.

+- **JPA (Jakarta Persistence API)**
+  A specification that defines how Java objects are stored and retrieved from relational databases in an object-oriented way.

+- **ORM (Object-Relational Mapping)**
+  A technique for mapping objects in code to database tables automatically, reducing the need for manual SQL.

+- **Schema**
+  A logical section inside a database that groups related tables.
+This project uses three schemas—Epok, StudentITS, and Ladok—to simulate separate systems.

+- **Database Migrations**
+  In practice, a *database migration* means applying controlled changes to the database automatically — such as creating tables, adding columns, or inserting initial data — through versioned SQL files.
+  Each migration file has a name like `V1__create_tables.sql` or `V2__add_column.sql`, and Flyway runs them in order when the project starts or when you execute `mvn -Pdb flyway:migrate`.
+  This makes sure all three schemas (Epok, StudentITS, Ladok) always use the same, up-to-date structure without having to run SQL manually.

+- **Validation**
+  Automatic checking of incoming data (for example, ensuring a field is not empty) before it’s saved or processed.

+- **Dependency Injection (DI)**
+  A design pattern where required components are provided automatically by the framework instead of being created manually, used here by Jersey.

+- **GUI (Graphical User Interface)**
+  The visual interface built with JavaFX that allows users to interact with the prototype.

+These concepts form the technical foundation of the project’s architecture—connecting the GUI, REST services, and database through a clear, modular SOA structure.